CRCHUM-Epilepsy-Group/hexoskin.py/README.md

     records.load_next()

 The next page will be appended to the existing list.
-If there is no next page a Index error exception is raised.
-You can check if there is a next page by look at the list's `nexturl`.
+If there is no next page a StopIteration exception is raised.
+If you don't want catch the exception, you can check if there is a next page by look at the list's `nexturl`.

     if records.nexturl:
-        records.next()
+        records.load_next()

 You may also user get() to fetch a particular resource by either URI or id.

     user99 = api.user.get(99)

     # or by URI
-    ecgs = api.ecg.list()
+    user = api.range.get(user99.resource_uri)

-    ecg0_user = api.user.get(ecgs[0].user)
+But often the library will handle loading objects for you as described in the next section.

 ## Lazy loading